duggy-68/YuHsiangKuo-BSE-Profolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project
+For this milestone, I assembled the automatic cat laser system by finishing the placement and wiring of all main components.
+This included securely mounting the microcontroller, attaching both servo motors, and installing the laser module onto the moving servo platform.
+After assembling the parts, I wired the components to the microcontroller, power, and ground.
+One challenge I faced was wiring, because when I first began the project, I had little to no knowledge of how to use a breadboard.
+As a result, I had to ask the BlueStamp staff for help, and I was able to figure out how breadboard wiring works.

 # Starter Milestone